oscarsaiges/Rebtel/README.md

   to se the latest reports from the CI/CD build.
   A new report vill be generated after each pull request or push.

+  (One issue remians.
+When pushing to main the index.html get removed from gh-pages branch.
+   To view test-report's in browser: add the index.html file, found in root, to the gh-pages branch and let it build.)

 Happy testing!